 Rolling shutter integration is not well-suited for capturing short-pulse light sources such as strobe light.
 Unless the light source remains on for the duration of exposure, there is no guarantee that adjusting shutter time or strobe duration will result in adequate capture of the light source.
 Point Grey recommends against using rolling shutter sensors for short-pulse light applications.

-Frame Rate When Triggering
+Frame Rate When Triggering (Sony CMOS Sensors only)

-When image capture on a rolling shutter camera is triggered by an external source, achievable frame rate is half the rate achievable in free-running mode, regardless of the rate that is specified.
-This difference is caused by a change in the way rolling shutter cameras operate between free-running and trigger modes.
+When image capture on a rolling shutter camera with a Sony CMOS sensor is triggered by an external source, the achievable frame rate is half the rate achievable in free-running mode, regardless of the rate that is specified.
+This difference is caused by a change in the way these rolling shutter cameras operate between free-running and trigger modes.
 In free-running mode, integration can occur as quickly as the camera's pixel clock allows, because by the time the bottom row of the image sensor has integrated, the top row is already read out, and is free to integrate the next image without delay.
 In trigger mode, however, rolling shutter cameras begin read-out only after the entire image is integrated.
 The camera is not ready to receive another trigger until read-out is complete.
 Essentially, one frame is required for reset, and one frame for read-out.
 As a result, the frame rate achieved in trigger mode will be half the rate specified for free-running mode.

-For models with the global reset feature, rolling shutter distortion may be minimized by capturing images in Trigger_Mode 0, Trigger_Mode_1, or Trigger_Mode 15 (only when number of acquired images is ≥ 1).
+For some models with the global reset feature, rolling shutter distortion may be minimized by capturing images in Trigger_Mode 0, Trigger_Mode_1, or Trigger_Mode 15 (only when number of acquired images is ≥ 1).
 In these modes, exposure is controlled by the global reset feature of the sensor.
-In global reset mode, all of the pixels on the sensor begin collecting charge simultaneously, rather than row by row.
+All of the pixels on the sensor begin collecting charge simultaneously, rather than row by row.
 The end of integration, however, is still delayed on the sensor row by row from top to bottom as readout takes place.
 One result of this behavior is a partial reduction in motion blur and other effects typical of rolling shutters.
 Another less desirable effect may be a gradual increase in brightness from top to bottom of an image.

-Unlike standard rolling shutter behavior, using a strobe flash in global reset mode may further reduce image distortion, and in dark conditions may even eliminate it.
+Unlike standard rolling shutter behavior, using a strobe flash in global reset mode may further reduce image distortion, and in dark conditions, may even eliminate it.